 Use the Uninstall program to remove components.
-See "Uninstalling Thermo-Calc" on page 125.
+See "Uninstalling Thermo-Calc" on page 140 or "Uninstalling TC-Toolbox for MATLAB®" on page 111.

 Network Client Installations

 This installation type is available for all operating systems, however for macOS the License Server must be run on a Windows or Linux computer.
 It is applicable to the consolidated and distributed network types of installations as well as for the licensing installation on a server network.